Is Life Insurance Protected from Creditors? Creditor Protection of Life Insurance

 When Life Insurance Exemptions Don’t Apply

 Unfortunately, life insurance isn’t a viable solution for creditor exemptions in every instance.
+There are situations when life insurance proceeds may not be safe from creditors — especially if intent or timing raises legal concerns.
 As we said earlier, it doesn’t work well if you’re already in hot water with a creditor.
-If you paid your premium to defraud a creditor, for example, the protection won’t apply.
+For example, if you paid your premium to defraud a creditor, the protection won’t apply.

 Other Types of Asset Protection